 - By Paul Sullivan FRSA

-What steps has your business taken to safeguard against scenarios like this?
+What steps has your business taken to mitigate hazards in your workplace?

 For more information about this article, or any other aspect of our business and personal legal solutions, get in touch.
 There is no charge for initial informal discussions.